-Clients can often get confused and not understand the difference between these to disciplines and therefore not sure who can help them with their needs.
-So in this blog I want to share with you the differences so that you can be more informed and understand how either of these may work for you or your loved ones.
+Clients can often get confused and not understand the difference between these two disciplines and therefore not sure who can help them with their needs.

 What is Life Coaching?